ggand0/ggando-website/content/blog/appstore.md

 2. Fill in your info, select “Saved to disk”, and generate a `.certSigningRequest` (**CSR**) file.
 3. Go to the Apple Developer Certificates page.
 4. Click +, and under Production, choose **“Mac App Distribution”** (this is officially called 3rd Party Mac Developer Application).
-5. Upload your CSR (certificate signing request) just like before.
+5. Upload your CSR (certificate signing request) file.
 6. Download the generated .cer file and double-click it to install into Keychain Access.

 Confirm the installation by running `security find-identity -v` in your terminal.